 The referee in football allows play to continue when an infringement or offence occurs:

-If the non-offending team will benefit from the advantage.
+If the non-offending team will gain from the advantage played.

 Football Referee Rules: Disciplinary Action

 Punishes the more serious offence, in terms of sanction, restart, physical severity and tactical impact, when more than one offence occurs at the same time.